 The Pin Drop Principle: About the Book

-When reviewing books, I start by flicking through the pages to consider the chapters and models contained within.
-While this may be unconventional, it does provide a notion of how contemporary and creative the book will be.
-If it points to up to date research, there is something new to learn which adds to the enjoyment.
+If the book’s points contain up to date research, there is something new to learn which adds to the enjoyment.
 Unfortunately, The Pin Drop Principle disappointed on this front alone.
 The first model in the book is the highly critiqued Ebbinhause forgetting curve.
 At the time, in 1885, this was potentially groundbreaking, however, this model is now widely criticised.

 The second disappointment was within the introduction and the commentary on performance-based communication.
 Mills and Lewis utilise the ‘time-honoured’ delivery techniques derived from professional actors to deliver credible and compelling performances.
 Mills and Lewis make a strong claim for this which is near convincing.